Pipedream with Dylan Pierce

 00:05:31 - Anthony Campolo

-I think that's one more, I think.
+I think one more.

 00:05:33 - Dylan Pierce